In Memory

 March 27, 1885 – September 13, 1963

-Sister Mary Anita O’Sullivan, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Friday, September 13, 1963, at the Marian Convent in Scranton.
+Sister M. Anita O’Sullivan, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Friday, September 13, 1963, at St. Joseph’s Hospital in Carbondale, PA.

-She was born on March 27, 1885 in New York City, New York, and given the name Ellen.
-She was the daughter of the late William and Annie McMenamin (Mulligan) O’Sullivan.
-Ellen’s love of the IHM Sisters was fostered in part by two maternal aunts, Sister Aquinas, IHM, and Sister Augustine, IHM.
+She was born on March 27, 1885 in New York City, NY, and given the name Ellen.
+She was the daughter of the late William and Anne McMenamin O’Sullivan.
+Ellen’s love of the IHM Sisters was fostered in part by two maternal aunts, Sister Aquinas McMenamin, IHM, and Sister Augustine McMenamin, IHM.
 She entered the IHM Congregation on April 26, 1902, received the religious habit on July 31, 1902, and made profession of her vows on August 2, 1904.

-From 1960 until the time of her death, Sister Mary Anita served in prayer ministry at the Marian Convent.
+From 1960 until the time of her death, Sister Anita was a prayer minister at the Marian Convent, Scranton.

-She is preceded in death by two half-sisters, Annie Mulligan and Catharine Mulligan, a brother, Thomas F. O’Sullivan, and two aunts, Sister M. Aquinas McMenamin, IHM, and Sister M. Augustine McMenamin, IHM.
+She was preceded in death by two sisters, Annie (infant) and Margaret Rooney; two brothers, Thomas F. and James; and three half-sisters, Annie J. (infant), Catharine (infant), and Mary Ellen Mulligan.
+She was also preceded in death by two aunts, Sister M. Aquinas McMenamin, IHM, and Sister M. Augustine McMenamin, IHM.

 Archival Remembrance: